 “Great to connect!
 I often share content on (my profession / skill) let me know if there’s anything you want covered?”

-He then got back to me with the message below and from there we ended up meeting for a coffee a few weeks later.
+He then got back with the message below and from there we ended up meeting for a coffee a few weeks later.

 If you follow and execute the first two strategies properly week in week out you should be adding between 150-200 targeted contacts to your network per week.
 That’s if you are sending 75 invites per day which is what we recommend.